Glossary of Painting Terms

 A brush with a long handle and fan shaped end.

 The metal part of a paint brush that holds the bristles.

 A flat brush with a curved end.

 A large area of flat, evenly spread paint without drying lines or variations in tone.

 A paint pigment or hue that is not stable and fades after exposure to light.
 Many of these have now been re-formulated with modern chemical alternatives.
-Example: Alizarin Crimson
+Examples: Alizarin Crimson, Madder Rose

 A thin, watery layer of paint designed to change the hue (colour) of an underlying painted area without necessarily changing the tone (darkness) although it can also be used to make an area darker.

 Opaque watercolour paints with ‘body’ colour (White) added.
 Was favored by commercial artists before the use of computer graphics as it is capable of producing flat, opaque areas of colour.